2017 Okolo Slovenska: Classification leadership table

 Additionally, there was a points classification, which awarded a white jersey with blue polka dots.
 In the points classification, cyclists received points for finishing in the top 10 in a stage, with the exception of the prologue.
 For winning a stage, a rider earned 10 points, with 9 for second, 8 for third and so on, down to 1 point for 10th place.
 Points towards the classification could also be accrued – awarded on a 3–2–1 scale – at intermediate sprint points during each stage; these intermediate sprints also offered bonus seconds towards the general classification as noted above.

 The fourth jersey represented the classification for young riders, marked by a white jersey.
 This was decided the same way as the general classification, but only riders born after 1 January 1995 were eligible to be ranked in the classification.
-The fifth and final jersey represented the classification for Slovakian riders, marked by a white, blue and red jersey.
+The fifth and final jersey represented the classification for Slovak riders, marked by a white, blue and red jersey.
 This was decided the same way as the general classification, but only riders born in Slovakia were eligible to be ranked in the classification.
 There was also a team classification, in which the times of the best three cyclists per team on each stage were added together; the leading team at the end of the race was the team with the lowest total time.